 1. Quality That Can Be Felt

 People notice fabric softness, stitching, packaging texture, and weight.
-Want to instantly level up your swag?
-Choose:
+If you want to elevate your swag instantly, choose:

-• Magnetic box closures, tissue wrapping, belly bands
+- Magnetic box closures, tissue wrapping, belly bands, or foam inserts

 2. Understated Branding

 The louder your logo, the less likely people are to use it.
 Want them to wear your sweatshirt on the plane ride home?
-Keep the logo clean, minimal, and placement-specific (like a sleeve or inside tag).
+Keep the branding subtle.
+Place the logo on:

-Even better: use a phrase or icon that ties into your theme instead of the full event name.
-Mystery + meaning = magnetism.
+Even better: use a small phrase or symbol that ties into your theme instead of the full event name.
+Subtlety reads as premium.

 3. Packaging That Feels Like a Reveal

 Don’t just dump things in a drawstring bag.
-Think Apple unboxing—not a promo bag at a job fair.
-Use custom boxes with intentional layering, printed inside lids, or soft-touch textures.
+Think Apple unboxing—not a job fair promo drop.

 The best kits have a moment of “wait—what is this?”
-Something fun, quirky, or deeply personal to your brand.
+Something fun, clever, or deeply aligned with the event theme.
 Think:

-• A luxury sleep mask for a wellness-focused retreat
+- A luxury sleep mask for a wellness retreat

-• A polaroid-style photo card from the founder, with a quote about the journey ahead
+- A polaroid-style founder note with a quote about the journey ahead

 Examples of Elevated Swag That Works